All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does Ozempic show up on drug tests?

-Can I take Ozempic if I do not have diabetes?
+Can I take Ozempic if I don't have diabetes?

 Yes, off-label.
 Many providers prescribe Ozempic for weight loss in patients without diabetes.
-However, insurance may not cover it without a diabetes diagnosis.
+But insurance may not cover it without a diabetes diagnosis.
 Wegovy or compounded semaglutide may be better options for non-diabetic first responders.
 GLP-1 options without diabetes

 How do I handle Ozempic storage during 24-hour shifts?